AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/enter-rma-table.md

 zendesk_id: 360016503312
 ---

-Each row in the `enterprise_rma` table (often called `magento_rma ` in Magento 2.x, but the name can be customized) contains information about a specific return request. **Note that this table only comes standard with your Magento account if you are an Enterprise Edition or Enterprise Cloud Edition customer.**
+Each row in the `enterprise_rma` table (often called `magento_rma ` in Magento 2.x, but the name can be customized) contains information about a specific return request. **Note:** _This table only comes standard with your Magento account if you are an Enterprise Edition or Enterprise Cloud Edition customer._

 ### Common Native Columns